The street where the Notorious B.I.G. was killed

 After driving out of the museum's parking garage, the group came to a stop at the traffic lights at this intersection on Wilshire Boulevard.

-While Biggie and his entourage were waiting for the traffic lights to turn green, a gunman in a dark-colored Chevrolet Impala SS pulled up on the passenger side of their vehicle and opened fire with a 9mm pistol.
+While Wallace and his entourage were waiting for the traffic lights to turn green, a gunman in a dark-colored Chevrolet Impala SS pulled up on the passenger side of their vehicle and opened fire with a 9mm pistol.

 The rap star was hit four times.
 One of the bullets proved to be fatal after it struck several vital organs.